 - Soak nuts overnight with a dash of apple cider vinegar or greek yoghurt and then rinse thoroughly.
 Blitz with filtered water and strain to make nut milk.

 Most nuts are also fairly rich in omega 6 polyunsaturated fats (PUFA’s).
 Excess PUFAs are linked to inflammation in the body, especially when not balanced out by ample Omega 3’s (non-inflammatory fatty acids).
+So the key is, to think of a handful here and there rather than nut-based breads, biscuits, nut snacks AND nut milk, which if you’re experiencing inflammation of any kind, especially digestive, would be a wonderful experiment to cut back and see if you feel it eases or quietens down.

 #2 Histamine-rich foods